apache/trafficserver/doc/developer-guide/introduction/index.en.rst

    How to compile and load plugins.
 Walks through a simple "hello world" example; explains how to initialize and register plugins.
 Basic structures that all plugins use: events, continuations, and how to hook on to |TS|
    processes.
-Detailed explication of a sample blacklisting plugin.
+Detailed explication of a sample denylisting plugin.

 :ref:`developer-plugins-examples-query-remap`
    This chapter demonstrates on a practical example how you can